Shreyas-ITB/Shreyas-ITB/README.md

 ### Hi there, I'm Shreyas-ITB - aka Shreyas 👋
-im 15 years old and still studying in 10th class, I live in india, karnataka, banglore.
+Im 15 years old and still studying in 10th class, I live in india, karnataka, banglore.
 I also have a youtube channel in which i make videos related to tech,unboxing,avr related stuffs you can visit my channel here: [InfoTechBros](https://youtube.com/c/InfoTechBros/) Please subscribe!!
 I really like working with Python :snake: and HTML/CSS/JS :spider_web:.
 I also like playing around with Arduino, I know C language in a small amount..
 My main project (which I'm kinda proud of 😎) is [SiriCoin](https://siricoin.tech) - a coin 💲 that can be mined with AVR boards, Androids, CPUs, GPUs, ESPs, RPIs  you can check it out if you have some free time :smiley: